Adnene93/DiscoveringSimilarityChanges/README.md

     + The scripts returns this file ***movielens_dataset.csv*** that is ready to use by our scripts
 + **/EPD8.csv** : Contains the records of roll call votes during the 8th mandate (last update 17-10-2016).
 This file is a result of post processing json files downloaded from `parltrack.euwiki.org`

+### 3. Tags of EPD  ###

+The excel file provides details of all the tags by which a ballot can be tagged.
+This file provide a mapping of tags hierarchical ID with their corresponding labels.